GappsBerlin/LocaleEx/README.md

     android:name="de.gapps.localeex.impl.LocaleExApplication"
 ```

-Now you just need to call `applyLocale` to define you custom `Locale`:
+Now you can use the `LocaleEx.locale` property to define your custom `Locale`:
 ```java
 LocaleEx.apply { context.locale = Locale("en", "EN") }
 ```